pearl-yu/twitch_project/README.md

   - Simple measure: The number of times a streamer responds to a chat message?
   - how deep the loop of interaction is?
 - Explore the relationship between chat features and engagement level.
+  - Done: Streamingtime ~ chat messages.
+I think the roar of the crowd effect is promising.

+Literature reading:
+- Communication patterns: interview frame, commentator frame, roar of a crowd frame.
+  - Roar of a crowed: like a chat waterfall.
+Good or bad?
+Create local meaning?
+Cognitive workload?
+  - Interview frame: this is where conversation happens.
+  - Commentator frame: The streamer explaining the gameplay.
+Doesn't respond to chat that much.
+- Can map the transcript to the chat_df.
 ***

 <ins>Other random things: <ins>